 What you get when you become a member of WRP

-- Personalized assessment and recommended practice plan.
+- Personalized assessment and recommended practice plan (for paid members only, not for free trial members).
 New gym memberships often include an initial consultation and assessment by a professional fitness trainer.
 WRP is no different.
 All new WRP members get a FREE personalized assessment and recommended practice plan based on the students’ level, current abilities, and particular goals.
-To learn more about this exciting option, please inquire to “Dr. Cory” via email (firstname.lastname@example.org)!
+To learn more about this exciting option, please inquire to “Dr. Cory” via email (email@example.com)!

 - Over 1800 high definition videos.
 24/7 access to a current total of over 1800 videos not publicly available on YouTube.

 - New content uploaded weekly.
 New content uploaded weekly (most weeks out of the year), which is listed in the weekly newsletter (see next bullet point).

 - Weekly email newsletter.
 Each week (most weeks out of the year), members receive an email with new content uploaded as well as relevant news and announcements.

 - Weekly blog.
 Cory posts weekly insights and articles on new content uploaded in the WRP Blog.

 - Efficient system of organization.
 WRP uses an efficient system of organization (based on folders and sub-folders), which is much more efficient than endlessly searching through thousands of YouTube videos (many from unqualified teachers) and being bombarded with adds and suggested videos that divert your attention, and thus, cause you to waste valuable time.

 - Real piano tutorials from an experienced piano teacher with over 35 years’ experience.
 WRP does not use any trendy or confusing apps or mechanical robots that teach only “notes” at the expense of more important expressive and technical issues.

 - Instructional videos accompanying Dr. Hall’s bestselling book “Sight-Reading & Harmony.”
 The current count for videos accompanying this book is over 900.